 Interdisciplinary Resource Center.

-Jennifer Johnson, a professor of Geography in the College of Arts and Sciences, said that Hoban offered to speak while she was on the Ferris campus due to her interest in the Information Security and Intelligence program and its faculty.
+Jennifer Johnson, a professor of Geography in the College of Arts, Sciences and Education, said that Hoban offered to speak while she was on the Ferris campus due to her interest in the Information Security and Intelligence program and its faculty.
 Hoban is currently pursuing studies in digital security.

 “When someone with that kind of background offers to give a talk, we welcome that,” Johnson said.
 “My students felt that they got different information on the topic because of Hoban’s background in astronomy and were pleased that it was presented at their level.”

-Fred Heck, a professor of Geology in the College of Arts and Sciences, also had students
+Fred Heck, a professor of Geology in the College of Arts, Sciences and Education,

-in attendance at the event.
-He said that there is an important distinction between
+also had students in attendance at the event.
+He said that there is an important distinction

 “The really valuable thing for our audience is that she is directly involved in the research, through JCET’s facility at the University of Maryland-Baltimore County,” Heck said.
 “She didn’t speak of politics, though there were political overtones in the discussion.
 Her background provided the audience with an understanding of climate, that the climate is changing, and that humans have played a significant part in that.”